-Prior to joining CALS, Dr. Reddy earned his J.D. from Lewis & Clark and his Ph.D. from the University of Georgia, where his dissertation scrutinized the relationship between human and nonhuman animal rights in postcolonial literature and politics.
-He has also served as Co-Editor in Chief of the Animal Law Review and Co-Director of Lewis & Clark’s Student Animal Legal Defense Fund Chapter.
-He has advanced human and nonhuman protections as part of his work for nonprofit organizations, including the Animal Legal Defense Fund’s Criminal Justice Program and the Human Rights Law Network in New Delhi, India.
-Prior to pursuing his legal career, Dr. Reddy served as an Associate Instructor at Indiana University and as a Writer-in-Residence at Interlochen Center for the Arts.
+Prior to joining the Lewis & Clark faculty, Raj earned his JD from Lewis & Clark Law School and his PhD from the University of Georgia, where his dissertation scrutinized the representation of human and nonhuman animals in postcolonial literature and rights discourse.
+While in law school, he served as Co-Editor in Chief of the Animal Law Review, Co-Director of the Lewis & Clark Animal Legal Defense Fund Student Chapter, and Student Coordinator of the 2016 Animal Law Conference.
+He has advanced human and nonhuman animal rights as part of his work for multiple nonprofits, including the Animal Legal Defense Fund’s Criminal Justice Program and the Human Rights Law Network in New Delhi, India.

 - Animal Legal Philosophy